 Hepatitis C is spread person-to-person usually by direct contact with another person's blood who is infected with hepatitis C virus.
 Individuals that share needles are at a high risk to become infected.
 Surgical and other instruments that are not properly decontaminated can also spread hepatitis C to others.
 Moreover, some patients that receive organ transplants from individuals that have the virus, but no symptoms, can transmit the disease to the organ transplant recipient.

-How will I know when I am no longer contagious and cured of hepatitis C?
+How will you know when you are no longer contagious and cured of hepatitis C?

 Treatments are usually long-term (for example, 12-24 weeks ) and a person is not considered "cured" until 6 months have passed with no virus detected in their blood samples.
 Treatments are varied according to the individual's disease.